PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 ## The cloud solution (the important part)

-You are free to use both virtual machines and native Azure services (like App Service and Azure Functions), you just need to justify your choice based on cost, flexibility, vendor lock-in, stability, maintainability etc.
+You are free to use IaaS offerings like virtual machines and PaaS offerings like App Service and Azure Functions, you just need to justify your choice based on cost, flexibility, vendor lock-in, stability, maintainability etc.

 The database could be an Azure service like Azure SQL Server, Azure MariaDB or Azure CosmosDB (or maybe a combination of these).